Frequently Asked Questions

-A qualified engineer will inspect the vehicle for any accident repair.
-The repair has to be completed to Thatham Insurance Standards for the vehicle to pass.
-The engineer will check the Condition of the upper and under body.
+An engineer will inspect for any accident repair.
+The repair has to be completed to HPI standards for the vehicle to pass.
+The engineer will check the condition of the upper and underbody.
 There will be a wheel alignment check, a brake test and a road test.
 All the electrical ancillaries and vehicle lighting will be checked.
 Tyres, tread, pressure and condition will be checked, the suspension and steering parts will be inspected.
 We would recommend the vehicle is repaired by an insurance approved garage and the vehicle is MOT’d again after the repairs have been completed, to avoid the vehicle from failing inspection.

 What happens if I want to cancel?

 What happens if my vehicle fails the inspection?